WHAT TO EXPECT AT A TITLE IX HEARING

 In Texas, post-secondary institutions — colleges and universities — use Title IX hearings to investigate and remedy allegations of sexual misconduct involving students and faculty members.
-According to the National Center for Education Statistics, there were 12,300 total reported forcible sex offense incidents on campuses of tertiary institutions throughout the United States in 2018.
+According to the National Center for Education Statistics, there were 11,800 total reported forcible sex offense incidents on campuses of tertiary institutions throughout the United States in 2019, which constituted 43 percent of all criminal incidents.

 Preparing for the Title IX Hearing